bertwagner/datavent/README.md

 # Build instructions

+## Prereqs

+You must have Docker installed.
+All code is written to be ran on a unix based system.
+It was developed on a WSL2 debian environment.

 ## Config
 In the root project folder, remove the "-sample" suffix from the .env files.
 Update the variables in those files that have "CHANGEME" mentioned in them (ie. don't use the default secret keys, usernames, and passwords).